AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 **Compile Crowdfunding Contract**

-**Step1.** Create new directory for Crowdfunding project
+**Step1.** Create a new directory for a crowdfunding project

 ```
 mkdir myCrowdFunding && cd myCrowdFunding
 ```

-> The following commands are performed in the myCrowdFunding directory without special instructions.
+> The following commands are performed in the myCrowdFunding directory if without special instructions

-**Step2.** Init project
+**Step2.** Initialize a project using alaya-truffle

 ```
 alaya-truffle init
 ```

-After the command is executed, project directory structure is as follows:
+After the command is executed, the structure of the project directory is as follows:

-- `contracts/`: solidity contract directory
+- `contracts/`: Solidity contract directory
-- `migrations/`: depoly file directory
+- `migrations/`: Directory of the depolyment file
-- `test/`: test script directory
+- `test/`: Directory of test scripts
-- `truffle-config.js`: alaya-truffle config
+- `truffle-config.js`: Alaya-truffle configuration file

-**Step3.** Move crowdfunding contract compiled in to `myCrowdFunding/contracts/`
+**Step3.** Move the crowdfunding contract compiled under `myCrowdFunding/contracts/`

 ```
 ls myCrowdFunding/contracts/
 ```
 > Files in the directory: `crowdFunding.sol`.

-**Step4.** Fix compile version same as the version setted  in truffle-config.js
+**Step4.**  Modify the alaya-truffle configuration file `truffle-config.js` and add the compiled solidity contract version number

 ```
 vim truffle-config.js
 ```

-Truffle-config.js content is  as follows:
+The modified contents of `truffle-config.js` are as follows:
 ```
 compilers: {
      solc: {
-        version: "0.5.17",    //same as the version declared in CrowdFunding.sol
+        version: "0.5.17",    //This version number is consistent with the version number declared in CrowdFunding.sol
     }
 }
 ```